Appolinarina/MusicVisuals/README.md

 # Description of the assignment

 # Instructions

 # How it works
+FA.java (Fatima Alubaidi, C22305656) - This code creates a 3D visualisation with a rotating model (Ned.obj) synced to the music.
+It loads an audio file, analyses its frequency spectrum to determine rotation speed, and displays a model rotating around the y-axis.
+The code generates visualisations of orbs and dots that pulsate in response to the audio's waveform.
+You can pause/resume the audio with the spacebar and rewind it to the beginning by pressing '1'.

 # What I am most proud of in the assignment